troyhacks/Art-Net_Visualizer/readme.md

 ## ArtNetMap Usermod Config Format

-If you're using the WLEDMM artnetmap usermod, you can use its config file directly:
+If you're using the WLE-DMM artnetmap usermod, you can use its config file directly:

 ```
 {"n":28,"ch":510,"ip":"192.168.1.255","pad":0}